HotelASP/Recon/README.md

 ## Output Layout

 All artefacts live under [`out/`](./out) (created on demand).
-The directory is now tracked by Git so results from previous runs can be versioned or shared when that context is useful:
+The directory is ignored by Git to keep large scan results out of version control; re-run the workflow whenever you need fresh data:

 - `out/discovery/` – Raw discovery outputs when Nmap is used for stage one.
 - `out/nmap/` – Nmap XML/normal/grepable files for the fingerprinting stage.